-What’s the Problem with Januvia?
+What’s the Problem?

 Pancreatic Cancer Overview

-Pancreatic cancer (also known as pancreatic carcinoma) is a cancer of the pancreas, a large organ located directly behind the stomach.
+Pancreatic cancer (also known as pancreatic carcinoma) is a cancer of the pancreas, a large organ located behind the stomach.
 The pancreas makes and releases enzymes into the intestines that help the body absorb foods, especially fats.
-Januvia-induced pancreatic cancer occurs when uncontrolled cell growth occurs in the pancreas.
+Pancreatic cancer occurs when uncontrolled cell growth occurs in the pancreas.
 Rather than developing into healthy, normal pancreas tissue, these abnormal cells continue dividing and form lumps or masses called tumors.
 Tumors then interfere with the main functions of the pancreas.

-Symptoms of Januvia Pancreatic Cancer
+Pancreatic Cancer Symptoms

 - dark urine